awslabs/aws-encryption-sdk-specification/framework/structures.md

 #### Structure

 Encryption materials are a structure containing materials needed for [encryption](../client-apis/encrypt.md).
-This structure MAY include any of the following fields:
+This structure MUST include the following fields:

 - [Algorithm Suite](#algorithm-suite)
 - [Encrypted Data Keys](#encrypted-data-keys)
 - [Encryption Context](#encryption-context-1)

+This structure MAY include any of the following fields:

 - [Plaintext Data Key](#plaintext-data-key)
 - [Signing Key](#signing-key)